rjstacey/dot11-components/src/table/TableColumnHeader.md

 ## Component store

-DataColumnHeader is connected to the redux store slice identified by `dataSet` and expects the store slice to provide the following:
+TableColumnHeader is connected to the redux store slice identified by `dataSet` and expects the store slice to provide the following:

 The selector `getSort(state, dataSet, dataKey)` from 'store/sort' is used to get the sort data for the table column.
 The action `setSort()` modifies the sort data.